clement-destephen/clement-destephen.github.io/_posts/2022-09-01-harmonic-monochord.markdown

 <p>&nbsp;</p>

-With this instrument it is possible to play the first 16 harmonics of the string individually, and up to 5 at the same time.
+This instrument makes it possible to play the first 16 string harmonics individually, and up to 5 at the same time.

-The intensity of each harmonic is changed by sliding your fingers on the small copper half-circles.
+The intensity of each harmonic is changed by sliding your fingers on the small copper elements.

-The vibrations of the string are further amplified by a small wooden resonator made with flame maple and beech.
-The resulting sound is purely acoustic, not involving any pickup system.
+The string vibrations are further amplified by a wooden resonator made with flame maple and beech.
+The sound is purely acoustic, not involving any pickup system.

 <p>&nbsp;</p>